electronicvisions/brainscales2-demos/fp_sudoku.rst

 The hardware will try to solve the given sudoku.
 If you want to implement your own sudoku with unknown numbers you can enter `0` as an empty field.
-(*Hint:*: When you change the sudoku, rerun the cell)
+(*Hint*: When you change the sudoku, rerun the cell)

 The hints are chosen randomly.
 By varying the seed you vary the position of the clue and by changing the number the sudoku changes the difficulty.

 Exercises
 ---------